OvertonAG/COM727/README.txt

 Python: Make sure Python is installed on the device you will be using(https://www.python.org/)

-IDE (Not required): An IDE like Visual Studio can allow a more managed and clean view of the problem and provide a terminal allready based in the project location
+IDE (Not required): An IDE like Visual Studio can allow a more managed and clean view of the problem and provide a terminal already based in the project location